SCART: Simulation of Cyber Attacks for Real-Time: Method

 \item \textbf{System firmware attacks}

-Firmware is the brain of real-time systems.
-Therefore, most of the threats will be in this area.
-The attacker receives the telemetry values directly from the sensors.Our code package will be included as a component of the real-time system itself to provide an attack mechanism in such a scenario.
-This may be accomplished by adding the necessary code to the real-time system firmware at the point when the system sensors synchronize.
+Firmware serves as the core of real-time systems, making it a primary target for attacks.
+The attacker receives the telemetry values directly from the sensors.
+Our code package will be included as a component of the real-time system itself to provide an attack mechanism in such a scenario.
+This attack vector may be accomplished by adding the necessary code to the real-time system firmware at the point when the system sensors synchronize.

 \item \textbf{Attacks through the internal communication interfaces}